 - Asus routers can be flexible and will work with a drive that already has data on it.
 Some routers, like those for Linksys, tend to require a freshly reformatted drive for its NAS feature to work.

 - You can format the storage device into multiple partitions (logical drives) and use one for Time Machine.
 It’s an excellent way to keep Time Machine’s storage under control.
 That’s not necessary with an Asus router since you can enforce a storage limit this using the router’s web interface.

 Once the drive is ready, plug it into the router’s USB port.

 2. Turning on Time Machine backup on the router

-This step varies from one route to another and requires you to log into the router’s web interface to manage.
+This step varies from one router to another and generally requires you to log into the web interface.

 On a Linksys router, for example, there’s nothing to do, you just need to turn on the router’s network-attached storage feature.
 That’s also the case of a Netgear router.